 This question is very valid and every leader should think deep to answer this.
 However with smart teams leadership becomes even more important involving taking decisions, setting directions, driving vision and much more.
 But with such team you need to earn and establish your leadership.
 Only then they look up to you.

-So let’s see how to lead teams which have high performers:
+So let’s see how to lead smart with teams which have high performers:

 - Gain respect through your achievements: the way you carry yourself and your achievements speak leaps and bounds about you.
 When you achieved something significant, your team respects you because you have tasted success.